THEOplayer/samples-android-sdk/Basic-Playback/README.md

         }
     }

-Then to use the library you should specify the following in the module's level build gradle file:
+Then, to use the library, specify the following in the module's level build.gradle file:

     dependencies {
         ...